-Fawkham Parish has a variety of habitats and species as set out in the Biodiversity Assets Evidence Report, 2023.

-The Parish has four designated Local Wildlife Sites which make up almost 10% of the land coverage of the Plan area.
+- Fawkham Parish has a variety of habitats and species as set out in the Biodiversity Assets Evidence Report, 2023. - The Parish has four designated Local Wildlife Sites which make up almost 10% of the land coverage of the Plan area.
 Almost 13% of the Parish is covered by Ancient Woodland and in total over 22% of the Parish is swathed in woodland.
 The Local Wildlife Sites, Ancient Woodland and other woodland, and Tree Preservation Orders are shown on Map 3: Fawkham Parish Green Infrastructure.
-The Parish's hedgerows including important hedgerows, as defined in the Hedgerows Regulations 1997, are also shown on Map 3.

-Map 3 illustrates how hedgerows act as connections between woodland, preventing these habitats from being isolated.
+The Parish's hedgerows including important hedgerows, as defined in the Hedgerows Regulations 1997, are also shown on Map 3. - Map 3 illustrates how hedgerows act as connections between woodland, preventing these habitats from being isolated.
 Thus, all areas of ancient woodland in the Parish are connected to other areas by hedgerows and/or other woodland, creating wildlife corridors.
 A wildlife corridor provides habitat connectivity to enable wildlife populations to move between otherwise isolated places for living, breeding, foraging and feeding.
 Climate change is likely to have a major impact on the biodiversity of the Parish over the Plan period and beyond.
-Resilience to such change can be increased through having high regard to its ecological networks.

-The report A Local Ecological Network in the Parish of Fawkham, Kent - 2024 has identified a Local Ecological Network within the Parish of Fawkham as shown on Map 4.
+Resilience to such change can be increased through having high regard to its ecological networks. - 5.43 The report A Local Ecological Network in the Parish of Fawkham, Kent 2024 has identified a Local Ecological Network within the Parish of Fawkham as shown on Map 4. - 5.44 The Ecological Network provides habitat and resilience for wildlife by providing a connected network of high quality spaces for biodiversity.
+The basis for this network is underpinned by fundamental ecological principles and by establishing the presence of habitats within the Parish that can provide spaces for wildlife. - 5.45 The network includes the key biodiversity assets of the Parish including: - Ancient woodland - Local Wildlife Sites - Tree Preservation Orders (area orders) - Hedgerows - Other priority habitats (species rich grassland, broadleaved mixed and yew woodland and traditional orchards) - Existing secondary woodland which provides an important linking function between ancient woodland.
+Whilst these areas may not be the most valuable areas of woodland, they form an important linking function within the ecological network. - 5.46 The forthcoming creation of a Local Nature Recovery Strategy for Kent in 2024/25 may present opportunities for the network to be enhanced and this is identified as a project within Appendix 3. - Data on species recorded by the Kent and Medway Biological Record Centre shows Fawkham to have a diverse range of species, including a third of the UK BAP priority mammals (hedgehog, brown hare, dormouse, noctule bat, long-eared brown bat and soprano pipistrelle).
+Records also show that half of the UK BAP priority herptile species (reptiles and amphibians) are represented in the Parish.
+Fawkham has records of several UK BAP priority bird species, including skylark, linnet, house sparrow, starling and herring gull.
+In terms of vascular plants, Fawkham's records include 32 Kent rare or scarce species.
+Eight of these are UK BAP priority species, including Pheasant's Eye, White Helleborine, Man Orchid and Eyebright.